-Part 04: How To Earn Money as a Blogger
+Part 04: How To Earn Money As A Blogger

 Is it possible to make money with my blog?

 Before we look at the different options available, I want to answer this very important question.
-Many new Internet Marketers who build a new website/blog want to be able to create an asset that will make them money – yet almost any type of website or blog has the potential to earn money.
+Many new internet marketeers who build a new website or blog want to be able to create an asset that will make them money – yet almost any type of website or blog has the potential to earn money.
 As I mentioned earlier, there are a lot of different ways to monetise a blog.

 Just before we look at those, the most important thing to understand is generating one-off money versus generating a passive income.
-Let’s have a look at the difference as it is crucial to fully understand these two monetisation methods.
+Let’s have a look at the difference, as it’s crucial to fully understand these two monetisation methods.

-The simplest way to understand passive income is to consider the following.
-If you wrote a book, that would be a one time activity.
+The simplest way to understand passive income is to consider the following: if you wrote a book, that would be a one-time activity.
 You do a piece of work one time and it’s finished – that book may continue to sell for many years, generating what is called a passive income.
 That is, it will generate sales without you having to do anything else.

 The only way to earn more money is to do more business plans for more businesses, which means doing more work.
 There is a very big difference between the two methods of generating an income from your website/blog.
 In some cases, you can mix both earned income and passive income.

-- Product & Service Sales
+- Product And Service Sales

 - Membership Websites